 Improve match rates by recognizing patterns in remittances and learning from how exceptions are resolved.

-Phase 1 identifies EI Engine-Matched candidates (human still confirms in Fusion).
-Phase 2 closes the loop: engine writes matches back to Fusion automatically.
-Routine queue disappears.
+Exception Intelligence identifies EI Engine-Matched candidates (human still confirms in Fusion).
+Automation Gap closes the loop: engine writes matches back to Fusion automatically.
+Routine queue disappears at Beta (Stage 7).

 Cash Forecasting & Smarter Intelligence